Mathematics of Sudoku: Computational complexity

-Solving Sudokus from the viewpoint of a player has been explored in Denis Berthier's book "The Hidden Logic of Sudoku" (2007) which considers strategies such as "hidden xy-chains".

-Mathematical context

-The general problem of solving Sudoku puzzles on n^{2}×n^{2} grids of n×n blocks is known to be NP-complete.
+The general problem of determining whether a Sudoku puzzle on n^{2}×n^{2} grids of n×n blocks has a solution is known to be NP-complete.
+The result is closely related to Colbourn's earlier theorem that completing a partial Latin square is NP-complete, since a Sudoku solution grid is a Latin square subject to an additional constraint on its blocks; hardness also holds for restricted classes of clue pattern.

+A related problem is the another solution problem (ASP): given an instance together with one solution, decide whether a second, distinct solution exists.
+Sudoku is ASP-complete under parsimonious reduction.
+This is the form of the problem that governs puzzle construction rather than puzzle solving, since a puzzle is proper exactly when the corresponding ASP instance has no second solution.

-A puzzle can be expressed as a graph coloring problem.
+A puzzle can be expressed as a special case of the precoloring extension problem, a variation of graph coloring with some graph vertices already starting with assigned colors.
 The aim is to construct a 9-coloring of a particular graph, given a partial 9-coloring.
 The Sudoku graph has 81 vertices, one vertex for each cell.
 The vertices are labeled with ordered pairs (x, y), where x and y are integers between 1 and 9.
 In this case, two distinct vertices labeled by (x, y) and (x′, y′) are joined by an edge if and only if: